EXPLAINER-How is extreme weather testing China's climate resilience?

 HOW DEADLY ARE THE RAINS?

-Earlier this year, the worst rains in a decade struck wheat fields in central provinces just before the harvest season.
+This year, the worst rains in a decade struck wheat fields in central provinces just before the harvest.
 That caused early germination of the grain, and 15% of the crop was unfit for human consumption.
 Analysts expect wheat imports this year to top 10 million tons, the highest volume ever.

-Floods also threaten rice-growing.
-The southern province of Hunan, which produces around 13% of China's rice, has been hit by continuous rain since late June.
-The agriculture ministry warned heavy rainfall could wash away rice pollen and devastate production.
+Floods also threaten rice.
+The southern province of Hunan, which produces about 13% of China's rice, has been hit by continuous rain since late June.
+The agriculture ministry warned heavy rain could wash away rice pollen and devastate production.

-In 2021, the central city of Zhengzhou was hit by nearly a year's worth of rainfall over three days, submerging neighbourhoods and flooding subway tunnels.
-So far this year, the most intense rain to date was logged by Beihai in southwestern Guangxi region, registering 614.7 millimetres (24.2 inches) over 24 hours.
+In 2021, the central city of Zhengzhou was hit by nearly a year's worth of rain over three days, submerging neighbourhoods and flooding subway tunnels.
+This year, the most intense rain to date was logged by Beihai in southwestern Guangxi region, registering 614.7 millimetres (24.2 inches) over 24 hours.

+China recorded its highest rainfall over a 24-hour period in 1975 in the central city of Zhumadian, with 1,060.3 mm.

 WHAT IS CHINA DOING?